polybar/polybar-scripts/README.md

 # polybar-scripts

 This is a community project.
-We collect scripts for polybar!
+We write and collect scripts for polybar!

 To find out how to write and use your own scripts, read the [polybar wiki](https://github.com/jaagr/polybar/wiki).
 This repository is not an exact blueprint.
 I guess every script has to be customized to make your polybar unique.

+We cannot guarantee that all scripts will work because many scripts are written for very specific purposes.
+But we're trying.

 Yours isn't here?
 Send us your pull request.